‘Horrified and Ashamed’: NXIVM Co-Founder Nancy Salzman Gets 3.5 Years in Prison

 The former president and co-founder of NXIVM—who has admitted to going to extreme lengths to protect the shadowy self-help group and its deranged sex-cult leader—has been sentenced to 42 months in prison.

-“Many of the NXIVM teachings promulgated by Nancy Salzman disparaged or humiliated women and blamed victims of abuse,” Assistant United States Attorney Tanya Hajjar wrote in an August sentencing memo.
+“Many of the NXIVM teachings promulgated by Nancy Salzman disparaged or humiliated women and blamed victims of abuse,” Assistant U.S. Attorney Tanya Hajjar wrote in an August sentencing memo.
 “Raniere’s teachings, which Nancy Salzman helped to create and promote, were designed to maintain power and control over NXIVM members.”

 The Wednesday sentencing came after an emotional hearing in Brooklyn federal court, where several former members detailed the abuse they endured from Salzman.

 Ivy Nevares, a longtime NXIVM member, sent in an audio statement that was played ahead of the verdict, where she detailed how Salzman was instrumental and essential to the existence of NXIVM and its crimes against its followers.
-Nevares, who worked for Salzman for over a decade, detailed the “abuses” she endured from the former president—ranging from financial ruin to mental manipulation.
+Nevares, who worked for Salzman for over a decade, detailed the “abuses” she endured from Salzman, ranging from financial ruin to mental manipulation.

 “Salzman’s damage is vast and deep,” she said, before asking the judge for a high sentence against the former president.
 “Salzman has the capacity for empathy.
 However, she uses it to wield her victim’s own empathy against them, playing them to her self-serving interests.”

-Sarah Edmondson, a former top NXIVM recruiter who spoke out against the group in 2017, also submitted a video statement for the sentencing hearing, telling Salzman she is “not sure you will ever understand how your lies and faulty teachings affected me and others.”
-“I still have dreams about you where I’m being punished by you for something trivial and I can’t speak up for fear of public shaming,” Edmondson added.
+Sarah Edmondson, a former top NXIVM recruiter who spoke out against the group in 2017, also submitted a video statement, telling Salzman she’s “not sure you will ever understand how your lies and faulty teachings affected me and others.”
+“I still have dreams about you where I’m being punished by you for something trivial and I can’t speak up for fear of public shaming,” Edmondson said.

 Before her sentencing, Salzman tearfully addressed the court—and apologized for working with Raniere for decades.